igvteam/igv-notebook/README.md

 ### Initialization

-After installing intialize igv_notebook as follows.
+After installing import and intialize igv_notebook as follows.
 For a Jupyter notebook this should be done once per notebook.
 Colab notebooks display output in a sandboxed iFrame for each cell, so these steps must be repeated for each cell in which igv-notebook is used.